 The timeless, inspiring tale of small town Peggy Sawyer's rise from chorus line to Broadway star.
 Now you can relive the excitement of the classic backstage musical live on stage - featuring the songs We're in the Money, Lullaby of Broadway, Shuffle Off To Buffalo, Keep Young and Beautiful, I Only Have Eyes For You and, of course, the spectacular title number.

-The cast features Sheena Easton as 'Dorothy Brock', Tom Lister as 'Julian Marsh' and Clare Halse as 'Peggy Sawyer' - casting subject to change without notice.
+The original cast features Sheena Easton as 'Dorothy Brock' with Tom Lister as 'Julian Marsh', Clare Halse as 'Peggy Sawyer', Norman Bowman as 'Pat Denning' and Stuart Neal as 'Billy Lawlor' - casting subject to change without notice.

 The sensational original 1984 staging played for 3,550 performances, running first here at the Theatre Royal Drury Lane, before returning again at the Dominion Theatre.
 This brand new production is directed by the musical's book writer Mark Bramble and features choreography by Randy Skinner, sets by Douglas W Schmidt and costumes by Roger Kirk.
 Music with book by Michael Stewart and Mark Bramble, lyrics by Al Dubin, and music by Harry Warren.